 Grand opening of the African Pavilion and African Plains exhibits.

-The Zoo opens with the $1.95 million Frederick Moir Hanes Veterinary Medical Center
+The Zoo opens the $1.95 million Frederick Moir Hanes Veterinary Medical Center.

 The zoo records the birth of its first lowland gorilla, Kwanza.

 The Forest Glade outdoor gorilla exhibit opens to the public.
 This is the first Zoo exhibit funded exclusively with donations to the Zoo Society

 The W. David Stedman Education Center is dedicated.

 The first North America habitat, the Sonora Desert, opens to the public.

 The Zoo opens four additional North America region exhibits-the RJR-Nabisco Rocky Coast Habitat, the Cypress Swamp, the Marsh, and the Hardee's Touch and Learn Center.

 Polar bears and sea lions join the zoo's collection.

 The North America zoo entrance and parking lot, new gift shops, restaurants, and other visitor amenities open.